 A great way to stay fit when you are travelling is to find tours and activities that encompass exercise.
-One of the best adventure fitness activities I have ever done was to hike through Yosemite, many backpackers miss this exist natural beauty due to cost restraints – but there is a cheap backpacking way to do it!
+One of the best adventure fitness activities I have ever was to hike Yosemite.
+Many backpackers miss this natural beauty due to cost restraints – but there is a cheap backpacking way to do it!

 - Cut the ends off so it stands on its head easily

 - Slice the crust off the sides off – curving the knife around fruit

 - Chop up the flesh into bite-sized piece – no crust to worry about – SIMPLES

 As we drove through the valley our group discussed which hike they would attempt.
 Our bus driver gave loads of advice about the difficulty and time required.
 By the time we reached the car park 50% of the group said they would be doing the Upper Yosemite Falls hike.
 However, once our driver pointed to a giant mountain with a waterfall careening down the side and said: “that’s where you end up when you get to the top”.
 Only five of us ended up taking up the challenge.
 12Ks with an elevation of 2,600ft in 6 hours, no problem…

 What half way REALLY is

 About a quarter of the way up the side of the mountain my fellow waterfall enthusiasts and I decided that we must be about halfway.
 2 more hours and 2000ft taught us otherwise.

 It was pure enthusiasm and excitement that got me two-thirds up.
 The final third was a war between “you can do it” and “shut up and walk” or “quitting this close will be the lamest thing you have ever done” and then there was the old standby lie that your parents taught you “just one more corner I promise” – got me there in the end.